cityjson/cjval/README.md

 ## Web application

-The code is used at [https://validator.cityjson.org](https://validator.cityjson.org), it is compiled as a WebAssembly ([WASM code here](https://github.com/cityjson/cjval_wasm)) and a simple GUI was built.
+The code is used at [https://validator.cityjson.org](https://validator.cityjson.org), where it is compiled as WebAssembly ([WASM code here](https://github.com/cityjson/cjval_wasm)) with a simple GUI.

 ## CLI Usage